Industrial Engineering & Manufacturing Glossary

 Lean

-The ratio of value-added work time to total available time across all stations on a production line.
-Measures how well the line is balanced.
-Calculator →
+The ratio of total value-added work time to total available station time across a line — a measure of how well it is balanced.

 Flow

-WIP = Throughput × Lead Time.
-A fundamental relationship that explains why reducing WIP shortens lead time.
-Calculator →
+A fundamental relationship: WIP = Throughput × Lead Time, explaining why cutting WIP shortens lead time.

 Flow